bobbimanners/Applecorn/README.md

 ### Video Modes

-Two text video modes are currently supported:
+Two text video modes and one graphics mode are currently supported:
-- 40x24 `MODE 6` and `MODE 7` (in mode 7, chars $80 to $9F are converted
+- `MODE 6` and `MODE 7` - 40x24 text (in mode 7, chars $80 to $9F are converted
   to spaces)
-- 80x24 `MODE 3`
+- `MODE 3` - 80x24 text.

-We plan to support HGR graphics eventually.
+- `MODE 2` - Apple II high resolution mode.
+The physical resolution is 280x192 pixels.
+This is mapped onto the normal BBC Micro 1280x1024 virtual resolution, with the origin at the bottom left of the screen.

 _NOTE:_ You can set the startup video mode by holding down the appropriate number key while Applecorn starting (while it is loading the ROM file.)

+Andy McFadden's [FDraw library](https://github.com/fadden/fdraw) is used for efficient high resolution line and point plotting.

 ### Escape Key